helidon-io/helidon/docs/mp/openapi/openapi-generator.md

 You can run the OpenAPI generator plug-in as part of your project build to generate or regenerate files.

-First, declare the plug-in as explained in the [earlier section on Maven coordinates][earlier-section-on-maven-coordinates].
+First, declare the plug-in as explained in the [earlier section on Maven coordinates](#maven-coordinates).

 Then, in the `<build>` section of your `pom.xml` file, add an execution of the plug-in with the configuration you want.
 By default, the plug-in runs during the `generate-sources` phase of the Maven build.